tow3rs/catapult-v3-smartnic-re/README.md

   - One bus for Mellanox NIC ASIC external management (`Untested`).
 - Identification of several GPIO/Unknown purpose pins in FPGA (`Tested`).
 - Identification of PCI Express interfaces.
-  - First 8x interface for FPGA (`Tested PCIe comunication with PC using a simple design in the PCIe variant`).
+  - First 8x interface for FPGA (`Tested PCIe communication with PC using a simple design in the PCIe variant`).
-  - Second 8x interface for FPGA (`Found pinouts but untested`).
+  - Second 8x interface for FPGA (`Tested PCIe communication with PC using a simple design in the PCIe variant`).
   - 8x interface for Mellanox NIC ASIC (`Found pinouts in OCP board but untested`).
 - Identification of network interface pinouts.
   - QSFP cage pins to retimer (`Untested`).